Training Two-Layer ReLU Networks with Gradient Descent is Inconsistent: Inconsistency

-\item The intercepts of \Cref{def:main:quantities} satisfy $\psi_{\Pdata, q} = 0$. \item We have $\inf_{f \in \calF_0} R_{\Pdata} (f) > R_{\Pdata}^*$.\qedhere \end{enumerate} \end{assumption}
+\item The intercepts of \Cref{def:main:quantities} satisfy $\psi_{\Pdata, q} = 0$. \item We have $\inf_{f \in \calF_{\mathrm{hsal}}} R_{\Pdata} (f) > R_{\Pdata}^*$.\qedhere \end{enumerate} \end{assumption}

-The next remarks show, e.g.~that $\Pdata$ satisfies (P1) and (P2), if the distribution $\Pdata_X$ of the $x$ component has a density that is sufficiently small around $0$.
-They further show that we can always enforce (P3) and that (P4) means that the target function to be learned is not affine linear in the sense of ${\cal F}_0$.
-As an example, note that the dataset in \Cref{fig:nn_convergence_fused} is sampled from a distribution satisfying \Cref{ass:P}.
+The next remarks show, for example, that $\Pdata$ satisfies (P1) and (P2) if the distribution $\Pdata_X$ of the $x$ component has a density that is sufficiently small around $0$.
+They further show that we can always enforce (P3) by suitably modifying $\Pdata$ and that (P4) means that the target function to be learned is not half-sided affine linear in the sense of $\calF_{\mathrm{hsal}}$.
+As an example, we note that the data set in \Cref{fig:nn_convergence_fused} has been sampled from a distribution satisfying \Cref{ass:P}.